Wellington Regional Hospital rolls out antibody testing

 CDC and partners are investigating to determine if a person can get sick with COVID-19 more than once.

-Until more information is available, doctors encourage everyone to follow the guidelines to minimize the risk of exposure.
+Until more information is available, doctors encourage everyone follow the guidelines to minimize risk of exposure.

 Scripps Only Content 2020